Sebastian-Griesbach/Minimax-Multi-Agent-Deep-Deterministic-Policy-Gradient/README.md

 ## Example implementation

-The laser-hockey environment [[4]](#4) is two player hockey game.
+The laser-hockey environment [[4]](#4) is two a player hockey game.
 Therefore it can be interpreted as a multiagent and enviroments.
 An example implementation using this environment can be found in `example_laser-hockey.ipynb`.
-This environments needs further requirments not listed in `requirments.txt`.
-Please refer to the referenced repository for the requirments.
+This environment needs further requirments not listed in `requirments.txt`.
+Please refer to the referenced repository[[4]](#4) for the requirments.

 The following animation shows two agents trained by M3DDPG for approximatly 4,000,000 training steps.
 Used parameters can be found in `example_laser-hockey.ipynb` as well.
 ![(Two with M3DDPG trained agents playing.)](./models/trained_agents_rollouts.gif)